Tughril-class frigate: Operational history

 Following its initial commissioning in Shanghai on 8 November 2021, Tughril embarked on its maiden voyage to Pakistan, making port-calls to the Philippines, Malaysia and Sri Lanka.

 Tughril made its first port-call to the Philippines, arriving in Manila on 22 November 2021 for a two-day goodwill visit.
 Tughril then proceeded to visit Malaysia, arriving at Lumut Naval Base on 6 December; the vessel also participated in a joint Pakistani-Malaysian bilateral naval exercise with the Royal Malaysian Navy, dubbed "MALPAK-III", on 11 December.

 Tughril then visited Sri Lanka, arriving in Colombo on 13 December for a four-day goodwill visit, before participating in a bilateral naval exercise with the Sri Lanka Navy, dubbed "Lion Star", on 18 December.
 The vessel would later arrive in Karachi on 20 December.

 Commissioning

 Tughril was formally commissioned into the Pakistan Navy on 24 January 2022, at the Karachi Naval Dockyard, with Pakistan's president - Arif Alvi and the chief of the Pakistan Navy - Amjad Khan Niazi, in attendance.
 The formal commissioning of Tughril coincided with the induction of ten second-hand WS-61 Sea King naval helicopters into the Pakistan Naval Air Arm.

 The second frigate, PNS Taimur, was commissioned on 23 June 2022, at the Hudong Zhonghua shipyard in Shanghai, with Commodore Rashid Mehmood Sheikh, the head of the Pakistan Navy's Chinese mission, in attendance.

+The third and fourth frigates, PNS Tippu Sultan and PNS Shah Jahan respectively, were commissioned on 10 May 2023, at the Hudong Zhonghua shipyard in Shanghai.